filips123/PWAsForFirefox/native/README.md

 #### Packagecloud.io

 The DEB and RPM packages are hosted on [the packagecloud.io repository](https://packagecloud.io/filips/FirefoxPWA).
-You can enable this repository and install packages from there if you prefer to manage FirefoxPWA updates using your system package manager.
+You can enable this repository and install packages from there if you prefer to manage PWAsForFirefox updates using your system package manager.

 Thanks to [packagecloud.io](https://packagecloud.io/) for sponsoring this project and providing us a free hosting for our DEB and RPM packages!